 This integrated lecture-lab course will provide an understanding of biological and ecological principles and relate them to different environmental issues, such as global climate change, conservation of habitats and biodiversity, land use change, and pollution.
 Field and lab exercises emphasize sampling and experimental design, hypothesis formation, data analysis, and interpretation.
-Prerequisites: IIENST 150 or IIENST 151 and IQL 101 or MATH 141.
+Prerequisites:One course to meet the QL requirement and one ENST class.
 Fall.

 Study of selected topics related to Environmental Studies.
 May be repeated as topics change.
 Occasionally.

 This course will examine the impact of environmental factors on human health.
 Basic principles of toxicology will be reviewed.
 Conceptual understanding of chemical, biological, and physical hazards and their associated health effects will be emphasized.
 Contemporary challenges of environmental health policy-making will be discussed.
-Prerequisite: ENST 251 or INCHEM 103 or CHEM 112.
+Prerequisite: INCHEM 103 or CHEM 112.
 Spring, alternate years.

 This course focuses on the practical and theoretical aspects of conservation and restoration biology through lectures, discussions, and student projects.
 It examines the degradation and loss of biodiversity and ecosystems due to human activity and considers alternatives for avoiding and/or mitigating these impacts.
 Prerequisite: ENST 252.
 Spring.

-In-depth analysis of environmental research literature and methodologies.
+In-depth analysis of environmental and sustainability literature and methodologies.
 Emphasis on proposal writing and oral presentation.
 Development of a project proposal to be completed in ENST 495.
 Exploration of postgraduate opportunities.
 Field trips and field work required.
-Prerequisite: 76 credits and grade C or higher in ENST 250, ENST 251, ENST 252, and ENST 253.
-Spring.
+Prerequisites: 44 completed credits (junior or senior standing), major in Environmental Studies, Geography, or Sustainability Studies; or permission of instructor.